MJoergen/nexys4ddr/dyoc/ep2/README.md

 * Generate pixel coordinates and synchronization signals.
 * Generate colour as a function of pixel coordinates.

-In other words, the process to generate colours is removed from vga.vhd, and instead we write a new file added is digits.vhd.
+In other words, the process to generate colours is removed from vga.vhd, and instead we write a new file digits.vhd.
 We need to remember to update the tcl-file and the Makefile.

 In lines 19-25 of digits.vgd we start by copying some of the constants we need.
 This violates the very good principle DRY (Don't Repeat Yourself).
 There are